Investigation: Crucial coronavirus gear supply clouded by allegations of government ‘malintention’

 Relhan estimates it would take at least a month to make, test and send 80,000 coveralls to HLL, at the rate of 20,000 coveralls a week.
 Nath estimates some manufacturers could take even longer.

 Until March 22 morning, 315 people had tested positive for the coronavirus disease in India.
-Many experts fear the numbers could rise dramatically over the next few days.
+Many experts fear the numbers could rise dramatically over the next few days, and with it, the number of PPEs that health workers would need.

+For instance, Malini Aisola, the co-convener of a non-profit industry watchdog called All India Drug Action Network, estimates that health workers across India could need upwards of five lakh body coveralls a day.
+This figure that is completely at odds with the health ministry’s projection, during the March 18 meeting, that it would need 7.25 lakh coveralls up to May.

+“There was never any attempt to forecast the need for PPE kits and components on the basis of rational quantification, as recommended by WHO, to protect healthcare workers in coming days,” said Aisola.
+“As a result, quantities being ordered are wholly inadequate and do not tap into the manufacturing capacity of the local industry.”

 Concerns over centralisation